Work with DynamoDB - Amazon SDK for Java 2.x

 Work with DynamoDB

-DynamoDB offers Amazon account-based endpoints that can improve performance by using your Amazon account ID to streamline request routing.
+DynamoDB offers Amazon account-based endpoints that improve performance by using your Amazon account ID to streamline request routing.

 • Set an environment variable.